ethanpailes/debug-here/README.md

 You should see a terminal pop up with a rust-gdb shell ready to go.
 There is another bug in the factorial routine.
 Try debugging it with rust-gdb.

-## Supported Terminal Emulators

-Currently debug-here supports `alacritty` and `xterm`.
-If you have alacritty on your path, it will use that, on the theory that you would rather use a less standard terminal emulator if you went to all the trouble of installing it.
-If you don't have `alacritty` on your path, it will fall back on `xterm`.

-## Platforms

-Right now debug-here only works on linux with rust-gdb.
-There might be support for macOS and rust-lldb in the future.
-Windows support is a bit less likely because I don't understand the moving pieces as well, but that could change.